WeiXinFam/CreativeCoding/3js/README.md

 ### Camera

 1. PerspectiveCamera

    1. The field of View(FOV): extent of the scene that is seen on the display at any given moment.
 The value is in degrees.
    1. The aspect ratio: Almost always want to use the width of the element divided by the height, or you'll get the same result as when you play old movies on a widescreen TV - the image looks squished
    1. near and far clipping plane: objects further away from the camera than the value of far or closer than near won't be rendered.

+   - Note: we need to set the camera position and where the secret is looking at.

 ### Renderer